huggingface/blog/moe.md

 ### More on efficient training

-FasterMoE (March 2022) analyzes the performance of MoEs in highly efficient distributed system and analyzes the theoretical limit of different parallelism strategies, as well as techniques to skew expert popularity, fine-grained schedules of communication that reduce latency, and an adjusted topology-aware gate that picks experts based on the lowest latency, leading to a 17x speedup.
+FasterMoE (March 2022) analyzes the performance of MoEs in highly efficient distributed systems and analyzes the theoretical limit of different parallelism strategies, as well as techniques to skew expert popularity, fine-grained schedules of communication that reduce latency, and an adjusted topology-aware gate that picks experts based on the lowest latency, leading to a 17x speedup.

 Megablocks (Nov 2022) explores efficient sparse pretraining by providing new GPU kernels that can handle the dynamism present in MoEs.
 Their proposal never drops tokens and maps efficiently to modern hardware, leading to significant speedups.
 What’s the trick?
-Traditional MoEs use batched matrix multiplication, which assume all experts have the same shape and same number of tokens.
-They express MoE layers as block-sparse operations that can accommodate imbalanced assignment.
+Traditional MoEs use batched matrix multiplication, which assumes all experts have the same shape and the same number of tokens.
+In contrast, Megablocks expresses MoE layers as block-sparse operations that can accommodate imbalanced assignment.

 ![Untitled](https://prod-files-secure.s3.us-west-2.amazonaws.com/e749ee15-500e-4660-b028-a1069816cfa3/ae1903a6-7863-473f-8bfd-660a9e97868c/Untitled.png)